leeliu/dbench/README.md

 * It's useful to test multiple disk sizes as most cloud providers price IOPS per GB provisioned.
 So a `4000Gi` volume will perform better than a `1000Gi` volume.
 Just edit the yaml, `kubectl delete -f dbench.yaml` and run `kubectl apply -f dbench.yaml` again after deprovision/delete completes.
 * A list of all `fio` tests are in [docker-entrypoint.sh](https://github.com/logdna/dbench/blob/master/docker-entrypoint.sh).

+## Fixed history (Mar 28 2022)
+Dbench Summary could not show up properly when parameter have blank(s) - add to \b on docker-entrypoint

 ## Contributors

 * Lee Liu (LogDNA)